Pad

 Usage Tips

-Section titled “Usage Tips”- Use Pad before Export Batch to ensure all variants have the same dimensions.
+Section titled “Usage Tips”- Use Pad before Export Batch to ensure all frames have the same dimensions.

 - Set the fill color alpha to 0 for transparent padding, which is standard for game sprites.